ktappdev/gitcomm/README.md

 ## Setup

-1. Get a Groq API key from [Groq's website](https://console.groq.com)
+1. Get a Groq API key from [Groq's website](https://console.groq.com) IT'S FREE!!

 2. Set your API key as an environment variable: